dotnet/csharplang/proposals/primary-constructors.md

 A primary constructor leads to the generation of an instance constructor on the enclosing type with the given parameters.
 If the `class_base` has an argument list, the generated instance constructor will have a `base` initializer with the same argument list.

+Primary constructor parameters in class/struct declarations can be declared `ref`, `in` or `out`.
+Declaring `ref` or `out` parameters remains illegal in primary constructors of record declaration.

 All instance member initializers in the class body will become assignments in the generated constructor.
-This means that, unlike other classes, initializers will run *after* the base constructor has been invoked, not before.

 If a primary constructor parameter is referenced from within an instance member, it is captured into the state of the enclosing type, so that it remains accessible after the termination of the constructor.
 A likely implementation strategy is via a private field using a mangled name.
 The private field is initialized by the generated constructor before , and all references to the parameter are replaced with references to the field.

+Capturing is not allowed for `ref`, `in` and `out` parameters.
+This is similar to a limitation for capturing in lambdas.

 If a primary constructor parameter is only referenced from within instance member initializers, those can directly reference the parameter of the generated constructor, as they are executed as part of it.